-A spoonful of a product you probably already have in your cabinet can prevent (or reverse) the chemical process that causes crystallized honey.
+A spoonful of a product you probably already have in your cabinet can prevent the chemical process that causes crystallized honey- and the same ingredient can decrystallize honey and return it to a smooth runny consistency- even when chilled.

 Honey is the only food product that never goes bad, though, if you’ve ever discovered a jar of honey forgotten in the back of a cabinet, you might doubt it based on looks.
 Aged honey turns to an unappetizing, crystallized mess- making it impossible to pour or use in most food prep.